EvansWinner/awesome-line-editors/README.md

 This was mostly written with [vim](https://www.vim.org/), frankly.
 Shoot me.
 Some was in ``vi``, and yes, some in ``ed``.
 Right at this moment, I'm typing in GitHub's web-based editor.
-I fear commitment.
+I fear commitment (though evidently not Git commitment).

 Why this silly page about text editors?
 Because when you can't think of anything to make, you end up spending all your time sharpening your tools.